Uncertainty Quantification of Surrogate Models using Conformal Prediction: Experiments

 \subsubsection{Model}

-We apply CP to the \lammodel model of \cite{neural_lam}. \lammodel is a graph-based neural weather prediction model \citep{keisler, lam2022graphcast}, where a hierarchical Graph Neural Network (GNN) is utilized for producing the forecast.
-Let $X^t$ denote the full weather state at time step $t$, including multiple atmospheric variables modeled for all grid cells in some discretization.
+We apply CP to the \lammodel model of \cite{neural_lam}. \lammodel is a graph-based neural weather prediction model \citep{keisler, lam2022graphcast}, where a hierarchical Graph Neural Network (GNN) is utilised for producing the forecast.
+Let $X^t$ denote the full weather state at time step $t$, including multiple atmospheric variables modelled for all grid cells in some discretisation.
 Examples of such atmospheric variables are temperature, wind, geopotential and solar radiation.
 The GNN $\armapping$ in \lammodel represents the single time step prediction

 where $F^{t+1}$ are known forcing inputs that should not be predicted.
 Taking the two past states as inputs to $\armapping$ allows the model to make use of both magnitude and first derivative information. \Cref{eq:forecasting_ar} can be applied iteratively to roll out a complete forecast of $T$ time steps.
-The full forecasting model can thus be viewed as mapping from initial weather states $X^{-1:0}$ and forcing $F^{1:T}$ to a forecast $X^{1:T}$.
-The forecast $X^{1:T}$ is a tensor of shape $T \times N_x \times N_y \times N_\text{var.}$ where $N_\text{var.}$ is the number of atmospheric variables modeled.
+The full forecasting model can thus be viewed as a mapping from initial weather states $X^{-1:0}$ and forcing $F^{1:T}$ to a forecast $X^{1:T}$.
+The forecast $X^{1:T}$ is a tensor of shape $T \times N_x \times N_y \times N_\text{var.}$ where $N_\text{var.}$ is the number of atmospheric variables modelled.
 We consider two versions of \lammodel, trained with different loss functions: \begin{itemize} \item \textbf{\lammodelmse:} \lammodel trained with a weighted MSE loss.
 This model outputs only a single prediction, to be interpreted as the mean of the weather state. \item \textbf{\lammodelnll:} A version of \lammodel that outputs both the mean and standard deviation for each time, variable and grid cell.
 This model was trained with a Negative Log-Likelihood (NLL) loss, assuming a diagonal Gaussian predictive distribution (also referred to as the uncertainty loss \citep{fengwu}).
-Apart from the change of loss function the training setup was identical. \end{itemize} For the \lammodelmse we compute non-conformity scores using the RES strategy.
-As the \lammodelnll is probabilistic, we there use STD non-conformity scores.
-Note that these are computed based on the standard-deviations directly output from the model, rather than from sample-estimates based on MC dropout.
+Apart from the change of loss function, the training setup was identical. \end{itemize} For the \lammodelmse we compute non-conformity scores using the AER strategy.
+As the \lammodelnll is probabilistic, we use STD non-conformity scores.
+Note that these are computed based on the standard deviations directly output from the model, rather than from sample estimates based on MC dropout.